-3. Community-based Entrepreneurship Programs a) Project Description TRLF runs two entrepreneurship programmes involving youth and women, i.e. Youth Entrepreneurial Scheme (YES) and the Mitumba Project.
-Both projects help members of the local communities find solutions to overcome challenges they face in raising their families through business related activities.
-The YES is aimed at helping youths start and run small scale businesses effectively and efficiently.
+Recycled good collection in Singapore b) Beneficiaries The YES is aimed at helping youths start and run small scale businesses effectively and efficiently.
 Most rural entrepreneurial schemes fail because of poor management due to insufficient knowledge, or communal practices which place a heavy burden on the owner of the small business.
-Currently, a number of youths have registered small businesses doing mobile phone repairs, electrical wiring, tailoring, food sales and sundry shop, which enable them support their families independently.
-'Mitumba' which means recycled goods in Kiswahilli, is a project that enables rural households to earn additional income for their household needs.
+Currently, several youths have registered small businesses doing mobile phone repairs, electrical wiring, tailoring, food sales and sundry 'Mitumba' which means recycled goods in Kiswahilli, is a project that enables rural households to earn additional income for their household needs.
 Every year specific used items are collected from supporters in Singapore and Malaysia and shipped over to Tana Delta for resale by the local women.
-Other items are sold locally in Singapore at jumble sales where the proceeds finance the shipment of these goods to Kenya.
-Through the sales of these recycled items in Tana Delta, the enterprising spirit of these villagers are honed; the health and education of their families are improved.

-Recycled goods collection in Singapore b) Beneficiaries Beneficiaries were selected based on their actual household situations.
+Other items are sold Beneficiaries were selected based on their actual household situations.
 In 2013, we received over 100 applications from women with diverse needs.
-They were interviewed and 56 women were selected.
+They were interviewed and 56 women were shortlisted.
 These included women who are supporting siblings, children or grandchildren in secondary schools or colleges, or women with family members requiring urgent medical attention.
 A few places were given to women to help them stabilize small scale businesses. c) Impact and results to date This scheme empowers rural households to find solutions for their own problems.
 Aid is provided in the form that enables autonomy in decision making.
 This preserves the dignity of the receiver as the assistance is rendered in a fashion similar to a bank loan or credit facility.
 In addition, it provides donors from Singapore a chance to participate directly in the lives of rural families in the Tana Delta district.
 This year the participants have had excellent credit history for the stock of goods that they have taken, no bad debts were incurred.
 The youths in charge of administering this program have been very efficient in planning, disbursing and accounting for the stock and collections.
 This is yet another example of a project that has both immense direct and indirect benefits.
 Through running the program the youth volunteers learn the values of honesty and accountability, all part of preparing people to lead their communities.

-4. Youth Integral Formation Programmes a) Project Description Some of the perennial problems facing communities in the Tana Delta can be attributed to a lack of honest and responsible leadership.
-The Youth Formation Programme is aimed at mentoring between 10 to 15 youth every year to nurture them into responsible, honest and generous adults who can be positive agents of change for their own rural communities.
+3. Youth Integral Formation Programmes a) Project Description Some of the perennial problems facing communities in the Tana Delta can be attributed to a lack of honest and responsible leadership.
+The Youth Formation Programme is aimed at mentoring between 10 to 15 youth every year to nurture them mature into responsible, honest and generous adults who can be positive agents of change for their own rural communities.
 These youth have completed secondary education and have requested for sponsorship for their tertiary education.
 In the interim, they volunteer as interns with TRLF for an 18 month period.
 During this time they are trained in various areas including office skills, agricultural skills, finance, public speaking and participation in community development activities.
-There is a strong emphasis on the development of their moral values, in areas concerning integrity, faithfulness, generosity, mutual respect, responsibility, goodjudgment, conscience and a curiosity to seek out answers in life.
+There is a strong emphasis on the development of their moral values, in areas concerning integrity, faithfulness, generosity, mutual respect, responsibility, good-judgment, conscience and a curiosity to seek out answers in life.

 During this time, the youth are taught to manage small amounts of money as they are exposed to practical aspects of life outside the Delta through educational trips.
 This enables them to internalize positive values so that when find themselves in positions of responsibility after graduation, they will work to bring positive change to their larger communities. b) Beneficiaries Youth from all over Tana Delta and their families.